CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up (2023).md

 While exploring the site, there are some more things to note down:

 1. There is a **Log In** page.
-It is always worth experimenting with such a page and trying out some default credentials as it can give us back informative error messages.
+It is always worth experimenting with such a page by trying out some default credentials, as it can give us back informative error messages.
 2. There is also a **Sign up** page.
-The **hint** provided on the first question, i.e. "*If you think a listing is breaking the rules, you can report it!*", make us think that we should probably should create an account and report something.
+The **hint** provided on the first question, i.e. "*If you think a listing is breaking the rules, you can report it!*", make us think that we should probably create an account and report a listing.

-Let's start checking each point in sequence.
+Let's start by checking the first point:

 When trying to log in with random creds, for example, `admin:admin`, we got the following message: